RegularFriend/UnrealGrpcTooling/README.md

 # FriendGrpcSDK
-Friend's gRpc sdk for using gRpc with the Unreal Engine
+gRpc sdk for Unreal Engine.
+Maintained by Friend
 ---

 ## Features